Skip to main content

 Start a new fish shell session and the shell completion will be available.

-If you have any questions or need help using Conviso CLI, please don't hesitate to contact our support team.
+If you have any questions or need help using Conviso AST, please don't hesitate to contact our support team.

 Resources